awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

  `mydbcluster.cluster-123456789012.us-east-1.rds.amazonaws.com:3306`

 **Reader endpoint**
- A *reader endpoint* for an Aurora DB cluster connects to one of the available Aurora Replicas for that DB cluster\.
+ A *reader endpoint* for an Aurora DB cluster provides load\-balancing support for read\-only connections to the DB cluster\.
+Use the reader endpoint for read operations, such as queries\.
+By processing those statements on the read\-only Aurora Replicas, this endpoint reduces the overhead on the primary instance\.
+It also helps the cluster to scale the capacity to handle simultaneous `SELECT` queries, proportional to the number of Aurora Replicas in the cluster\.
 Each Aurora DB cluster has one reader endpoint\.
-If there is more than one Aurora Replica, the reader endpoint directs each connection request to one of the Aurora Replicas\.
- The reader endpoint provides load\-balancing support for read\-only connections to the DB cluster\.
-Use the reader endpoint for read operations, such as queries\.
-You can't use the reader endpoint for write operations\.
- The DB cluster distributes connection requests to the reader endpoint among the available Aurora Replicas\.
-If the DB cluster contains only a primary DB instance, the reader endpoint serves connection requests from the primary DB instance\.
-If one or more Aurora Replicas are created for that DB cluster, subsequent connections to the reader endpoint are load\-balanced among the Replicas\.
+ If the cluster contains one or more Aurora Replicas, the reader endpoint load\-balances each connection request among the Aurora Replicas\.
+In that case, you can only perform read\-only statements such as `SELECT` in that session\.
+If the cluster only contains a primary instance and no Aurora Replicas, the reader endpoint connects to the primary instance\.
+In that case, you can perform write operations through the endpoint\.
  The following example illustrates a reader endpoint for an Aurora MySQL DB cluster\.
  `mydbcluster.cluster-ro-123456789012.us-east-1.rds.amazonaws.com:3306`